 An unsophisticated forecaster uses statistics as a drunken man uses lamp posts — for support rather than for illumination.

 All predictive modelers are familiar with these quotes and similar anecdotes.
 A personal favorite still makes me feel clever even after I have uttered it for the thousandth time: All models are wrong, but some are useful. — George Box.

 These tidbits serve a purpose to remind ourselves that models and statistical tests are tools that complement domain knowledge and common sense but cannot serve as a substitute for either.
-Despite reminding myself of the pitfalls of over-confidence, I have been guilty of hypocrisy.

 As data mushrooms, models become more complex, roles become more specialized, and terminology becomes more confusing (and over-hyped) – we need to be honest with ourselves, honest with stakeholders and not allow hubris in our models to displace common sense.

 Easier said than done, but following some guidelines can help.
 Some steps are outlined below, but this is by no means an exhaustive list:

 - Understand the assumptions of the model and its limitations.

 - Consider exogenous forces that may (not) be measurable.

 - How was the data collected and reported?
 Could noise or bias be introduced through the process?